Knowledge Base

 Find the right local endpoint

-First, you need to find out the server the Sent Items Update service should connect to.
+First, you need to identify the server that the Sent Items Update service should connect to.
 The steps below show how to find the correct connection URL for single- and multi-server Exchange environments and how to test if the endpoint is working correctly.

 Warning

-If during the tests you are constantly being asked for credentials, it means there is a problem with the account you are testing or with the allowed authorization methods.
+If you are constantly being asked for credentials during the tests, it means there is a problem with the account you are testing or with the allowed authorization methods.

-However, if after providing these credentials the browser is giving you a HTTP error page, it means that there is a problem with your Exchange server itself.
+However, if you provide these credentials but the browser still returns an HTTP error page, it means that there is a problem with your Exchange server itself.

 Single-server Exchange environments